 - Drain out and discard the soaking water before boiling.

-- Boil water and then reduce heat to low-medium.
-Add the soaked garbanzo beans and boil for 2-4 hours or until they are cooked all the way through and fairly mushy.
-You will probably need to keep an eye on this process and add more water as needed.
+- Boil water and then reduce heat to medium.
+Add the soaked garbanzo beans and boil for 2 to 4 hours or until they are cooked all the way through and fairly mushy.
+Keep an eye on this process and add more water as needed.

 - If you have a pressure cooker, this is a much quicker method and should be used instead.

-- If you have a crock pot, fill it with water, add the garbanzo beans and cook overnight on a low setting.
+- If you have a crock pot, fill it with water, add the garbanzo beans (no soaking needed!) and cook overnight on a high setting.
 They will be ready to go by the morning!

-- Reduce the heat to low and add the brown rice and cinnamon sticks.
+- Reduce the heat to low-medium and add the rice, sunflower oil, turmeric, cinnamon stick, and salt.

-- Cover, leaving only a slight crack to avoid overflow.
+- Cover, leaving a crack to avoid overflow.

-- Once cooked to a desired softness, cover and let sit for an additional 5-10 minutes off heat.
+- Once cooked to a desired softness, cover and let it sit for an additional 10 minutes.

 - Wash and de-stem the collard greens.

-- Cut them into thin strips about 1-2 centimeters in thickness.
+- Cut them into thin strips about 1 to 2 centimeters in thickness.

-- Heat the sauté pan on a medium heat and add 1 Tbsp of the oil.
+- Heat the sauté pan on a medium heat and add 1 tablespoon of the oil.

-- Add the collard green strips and stir, allowing the oil to coat the greens evenly.
+- Add the collard greens and water and stir, allowing the oil and spices to coat the greens evenly.

-- Turn the heat to low and cook here for 5-7 minutes, stirring occasionally.
+- Turn the heat to low-medium and cook here for 5 to 7 minutes, stirring every 1 to 2 minutes.

-- In a small bowl, add 2 Tbsp oil and Ume Plum Vinegar (or substitution of choice)
+- In a small bowl, add 2 tablespoons of oil and the ume plum vinegar (or substitution of choice)

 - Squeeze in the juice of 1 small lime.

-- Add in the turmeric, fresh ginger, cinnamon powder, cardamom and cayenne (optional).
+- Add in the ginger, turmeric, cinnamon, cardamom, and cayenne (if used).

 - Stir until the spices are evenly mixed and completely dissolved.

-- Add the garbanzo beans and brown rice to the sauté pot with the collard greens.
+- Add the garbanzo beans and brown rice to the large sauté pot with the collard greens.

 - Stir the 3 ingredient together until everything is evenly mixed.